box/box-ui-elements/DEVELOPING.md

 }
 ```

-This will ensure that `box-ui-elements` does not use it's own `react` and `react-dom` modules when linked.
+This will ensure that `box-ui-elements` does not use its own `react` and `react-dom` modules when linked.
 Improper setup is the primary reason for "**Invalid Hook**" errors due to React version mismatch.

 We also recommend using `yarn resolutions` to fix the version of `react` and `react-dom` in your application: